 Sometimes, online businesses are exactly like that hard-to-reach shelf: something impractical that requires extra effort and make people lose motivation and leave.

 The good news is that there is a simple way to find out if that’s the case with your business: all you have to do is ask your visitors and customers how much effort they have to put into doing business with you.
 This is the Customer Effort Score (CES), and measuring it can help you make accurate predictions of future business success or failure.

-Customer Effort Score (CES) is a metric that measures the amount of effort a customer had to exert to use a product or service, find the information they needed, or get an issue resolved.
+Customer Effort Score (CES) is a metric derived from a customer satisfaction survey that measures a product or service’s ease of use to customers.
+A Customer Effort Score reflects the amount of effort a customer had to exert to use a product or service, find the information they needed, or get an issue resolved.

 Customers are asked to respond to a statement like “[Name of the organization] made it easy for me to handle [name of issue]” with a 1-5 or 1-7 scale rating, where 1: strongly disagree and 5 or 7: strongly agree.
 The less effort required, the better the CES—and, arguably, the higher the customer satisfaction.

 CES data is collected by surveying customers in real-time after a single action (e.g., customer completes a purchase) or interaction (e.g., customer receives help from the support team) with a business.
 The survey can appear directly on a website page, or be emailed as soon as the action is completed.